How to plan and optimize your business and website structure

 The services also include training offers, communities and a FAQ section.

-The services should be presented concisely in the menu, as they are a central component of the solutions sold.
-Anyone who buys one of your solutions automatically buys your customer support and additional services as well.
+The services should be presented concisely in the menu, as they are a central part of the solutions you sell.
+Anyone who buys one of your solutions automatically buys your customer support and additional services.
 Therefore, customers should be fully informed about all additional services.

 On the Dassault Systèmes website, the "Support" menu item is very extensively elaborated.